 Dominant tech companies today share many characteristics that have accelerated their growth and warded off competitors.
 “Two things I look for most in these companies are a wide moat and a long runway.
 Think Amazon in retail.
 Google in search.
 Facebook in social media.
 Microsoft in office productivity software.
-Apple in premium phones and tablets,” says Mark Casey , a Capital Group portfolio manager.
+Apple in premium phones and tablets,” says Mark Casey , a portfolio manager for The Growth Fund of America.

 Other factors that favor many of these companies are:

-Yet, although they share many common traits, “the FAANG stocks are not a homogenous group,” says Chris Buchbinder, a Capital Group portfolio manager.
-“For example, in the case of Facebook, recent weakness in the stock has been driven by regulatory concerns and company guidance with respect to both near and longer-term cost pressures.
+Yet, although they share many common traits, “The FAANG stocks are not a homogenous group,” says Chris Buchbinder, a portfolio manager for The Investment Company of America® fund.
+“For example, in the case of Facebook, recent weakness in the stock has been driven by regulatory concerns and company guidance with respect to both near and longer term cost pressures.
 At current levels, a lot of that may already be factored into the price.”

-Another big difference from the dot-com period is that, as a group, these stocks don’t trade at nosebleed valuations.
+Another big difference from the dot-com period is that, as a group, these stocks don’t all trade at nosebleed valuations.
 Facebook and Apple trade at forward P/E ratios in the teens.
 Microsoft and Alphabet are priced at less than 23x consensus forward earnings.
-Although those valuations are richer than the broad market, it is easier to make a case that these companies can grow into those multiples.
-Amazon’s price-to-earnings multiple is among the highest in the group, but the company’s huge investments in the business result in more-modest reported earnings.
+Although those valuations are richer than the broader market, it is easier to make a case that these companies can grow into those multiples.
+Amazon’s price-to-earnings multiple is among the highest in the group, but the company’s huge investments in the business result in more modest reported earnings.